![]() |

 For prostate gland cancer, brachytherapy, with a small sealed radiation source of I-125 inserted and placed permanently in prostate gland, is provided.
 For this therapy, a patient is anesthetized locally from the waist down, and from 50 to 80 small low-dose-rate radiation sources with I-125 are inserted into his prostate gland through the perineal region and they are placed there on a permanent basis.
 At the SCC, the patient needs to stay in the hospital only for three days including the day for the procedure

-The system and the facility for proton therapy consist of the Accelerator Room, the Rotating Gantry Irradiation Rooms (2) the Horizontal Irradiaton Room and the Control Room.
+The system and the facility for proton therapy consist of the Accelerator Room, the Rotating Gantry Irradiation Rooms (2), the Horizontal Irradiation Room, and the Control Room.

 brachytherapy